lequanzhang666/lequanzhang/content/authors/admin/_index.md

 Lequan Zhang is a PhD candidate in Economic at theZhongnan University of Economics and Law.
 His research interests include History of Economic Thought, Environmental economics and Economic Growth.

-My email is : lequanzhang@foxmail.com
+My contact is : lequanzhang@foxmail.com